oppia/oppia-web-developer-docs/Learning-Resources.md

 ### Beginners

-The bare minimums which will help you get started.
+The following tutorials are the bare minimum which will help you get started:

 - _GIT_ https://learngitbranching.js.org/
   - level 1,2,3 from introduction sequence